giongto35/gowog/README.md

 The gameplay is mainly for demonstration purpose.
 My goal is to keep the game simple as current and scale number of players vertically while maintaining good latency (< 100ms).
 I welcome all of your ideas to make the game more scalable.

-However, I still welcome to have your contribution on making the ui looks better and client codebase cleaner.
+However, I'm still open to Graphic improvement and client codebase refactor.
 I would love to see some particles burst or glow, motion effects.
+Remember that different people have different perspective on how the game should look, so we need full consensus before making ui change.

 ### Why the game only runs on single core?